peacockcarter/magento-filter-payment-methods-on-shipping-address/README.md

 ```

-Ensure that the group is named the same as the payment method code e.g. authorizenet
+Ensure that the group is named the same as the payment method code e.g. authorizenet.

 Don't change the field names (i.e. shippingbased and specificshippingcountry), the observer uses these to get your settings from the database.